Drug Evaluation Committee 2007-01 Time of Designation of Clinical Trial Collaborators

 In conclusion, the order of nomination of investigators and IRB review is not required.
 However, if the IRB does not approve the eligibility of the previously nominated investigator, the nomination must be redone based on the opinion of the IRB and the nomination list must be submitted to the sponsor and investigator.

-With the issuance of the GCP Guidance (December 28, 2012, Drug and Food Administration Review No. 1228-7), the referenced provisions have been changed.
+With the issuance of the GCP Guidance (December 28, 2012, Drug and Food Administration Review No. 1228-7), the provisions to be referenced have been changed.